Skip to content

 # Daily report for the last 24 hours (terminal table)

-greenkube report --daily
+greenkube report --last 24h --daily

-greenkube report --last 30d --monthly -n production -o report.csv --format csv
+greenkube report --last 30d --monthly -n production --format csv -o report.csv

-# Custom date range
+# Custom date range with namespace grouping

-greenkube report --start 2024-01-01 --end 2024-01-31 --monthly
+greenkube report --start 2024-01-01 --end 2024-06-30 \

 ColumnUnitDescription